 8. Money is not the greatest measure of success.

 Money doesn’t provide the things you want most.
-No amount of money can bring your perfect spouse, good character, contentment and empathy towards others.
+No amount of money can bring your perfect spouse, a good character, contentment and empathy towards others.
 In fact, in retirement, the amount of guaranteed lifetime income is the true measure of success and security, not the amount of one’s assets.
 ROI in retirement means Reliability of Income.

 10. The Concept of tzedakah, or being charitable.